 He tried one steel-grated gate and then another.
 The school seemed locked up tight.
 But he was determined to get this done.
-At least one thing today had to happen, and happen right, since nothing else had gone right at all today.
+At least one thing today had to happen, and happen right, since nothing else had gone right at all.

 He jumped the eight feet to the ground with ease, then examined the status of his white tuxedo.
 It was filthy now, stained and torn.
-If he even did manage, he wondered, to make it back to the tuxedo rental place on time, would they even give him his deposit back.
+Even if he did manage, he wondered, to make it back to the tuxedo rental place on time, would they give him his deposit back?
 More likely they’d charge his card for a replacement.
-Geez, he thought, because of that store, whole generations would now learn to spell the word incorrectly as “wearhouse.”
+Geez, he thought, because of that store, whole generations would now learn to spell the word incorrectly as “wearhouse” rather than warehouse.
 How thoughtless of them to do that.
 Yeah.
 Thoughtlessness.
 The theme of the day.

 Ah, he thought, to better guarantee the tree falling the right way, he would gouge out the opposite side so that the tree would be inclined to fall in that direction when he jacked up this side.
 He went around to the other side, ready to gouge away, but he stopped when he saw a small plaque.
 It read, “This tree was planted to honor the unsung Union soldiers from Hawai‘i who died in the war between the States.”